Statistical Analyses in the case of an Italian nurse accused of murdering patients: Introduction

-This paper discusses the case of an Italian nurse, Daniela Poggiali (DP), initially accused of the murder of a 78-year-old patient, Rosa Calderoni (RC) on the 8$^{\mbox {th}}$ of April 2014.
-Daniela Poggiali was an experienced nurse at the ``Umberto I'' hospital in Lugo, in the province of Ravenna, where she worked between 9/4/2012 and 8/4/2014.
-Notice that her employment was terminated from the day after the death of her patient RC.
-Two years later, on the 11$^{\mbox {th}}$ of March 2016, Daniela Poggiali was sentenced by the Ravenna Court of Assizes to life imprisonment.
+On the 11$^{\mbox {th}}$ of March 2016, Daniela Poggiali was sentenced by the Ravenna Court of Assizes to life imprisonment.
 The judge declared that she was guilty of having injected patient Rosa Calderoni with a lethal dose of potassium chloride.
-Richard Gill and Julia Mortera had testified on 18/12/2015 for the defence in this trial, called to give a critique of a report written by two ``expert statistical'' witnesses for the prosecution, Prof.~Franco Tagliaro (Univ.~Verona) and Prof.~Rocco Micciolo (Univ.~Trento).
-The two are respectively a pathologist and an epidemiologist, we refer to them in the sequel as TM.
-They are co-authors of several scientific papers in the forensic science literature.
+Richard Gill and Julia Mortera had testified on 18/12/2015 for the defence in this trial, called to give a critique of a report written by two ``statistical experts'' TM.
 About our testimony the judge wrote: \textit{As a matter of fact no effective technical element has been brought by the defence consultants, who, remaining on theoretical issues, have not undermined the valuable technical report of the prosecution.} Our testimony, as we will show, was far from being theoretical.
 Here we will also illustrate the pitfalls and misinterpretation of the data in TM's report that was used against DP.
 In Section \ref{sec:pred} we also show that \emph{statistical} computations made in a second report by the pathologist Tagliaro on the amount of potassium in the vitreous fluid of the eye of the deceased are incorrect and in no way incriminating for DP.

 {On July 7, 2017} the Court of Appeal of Bologna acquitted her\footnote{\texttt{https://iscrivo.dcssrl.it/ISCRIVO/public/document/download?fileDoc=1D325AD31D471EC6EBA\\2FC758DA1816FB0DEE87FACE8299A006AD87992AD05AAE14889B8C0EA360C126023CB2649BF57\&public=true}}, overturning the first-degree sentence and attributed the death of RC to natural causes, declaring that ``the fact does not exist'' (in other words, a murder never took place).
 Daniela was then released from prison.
 In 2018 the Supreme Court (Corte di Cassazione) annulled the sentence (``cassation'') and ordered the trial to be repeated.
 In 2019 upon appeal, she was acquitted again, but in 2020 the Supreme Court ordered yet another new trial, an almost unprecedented situation in the Italian judicial system.